 - Lots of complimentary prizes are available if you want to turn participation into a school-wide contest.
-Classes with the highest participation rates can earn free lunches, cool t-shirts, gift cards and stadium tours.
+Classes with the highest participation rates can earn free lunches, cool t-shirts and gift cards.

 - For more information about how to get a team started or to officially form an Atlanta Kids Triathlon Team, please contact our team coordinator, Chris Reese.
 He can be reached at 904.448.2464 or through email at Chris.KidsTriathlon@gmail.com.